stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 for the new data would alleviate this issue.
 However, as the parent has no way of knowing how quickly the child zone propagates, the appropriate amount of delay is uncertain.

-It is therefore RECOMMENDED that the child delays sending NOTIFY packets to the parent until a consistent public view of the pertinent records is ensured.
+It is therefore RECOMMENDED that the child delays sending NOTIFY messages to the recipient until a consistent public view of the pertinent records is ensured.

-### Rationale
+### Rationale For Staying With the DNS Message Format

 (RFC Editor: This subsection is to be removed before publication)